Agam Regency

 Agam Regency (Kabupaten Agam) is a regency of West Sumatra, Indonesia.
-It has an area of 2,264.89 km2 and had a population of 454,853 at the 2010 census and 529,138 at the 2020 census.
+It has an area of 2,226.27 km2 and had a population of 454,853 at the 2010 census and 529,138 at the 2020 census; the official estimate as at mid 2023 was 530,123 (comprising 265,811 males and 264,312 females).
 The regency seat is the town of Lubuk Basung.
 Bukittinggi city is surrounded by this regency but is not administratively included in it.

 Lake Maninjau, a crater lake, is a well-known landmark of the regency, and is used as a site for paragliding.
 This lake is also a primary tourist destination in West Sumatra.

 History

 This regency was founded to include a collection of several villages that existed in the region of Luhak Agam, during the rule of the Dutch East Indies.
 Bukittinggi was named as the regency capital at that time.
 After Bukittinggi was created as an independent city outside of the regency, based on Government Regulation No. 8 of 1998, on 7 January 1998, the Agam Regency's capital was officially moved to Lubuk Basung.